Legoless/MyApp/README.md

 MyApp
 =====

-A simple and elegant iOS 7 **App.net** client for iPhone, coded for quick practice.
+A simple and elegant iOS **App.net** client for iPhone, coded for a quick practice.
 It displays unified stream of posts of logged in user in similar way as TweetBot does it for Twitter.

 ![Screenshot](https://raw.githubusercontent.com/Legoless/MyApp/master/Resources/screenshot.png "Screenshot")